formalms/formalms/html/readme.txt

 you loaded in the system.
 Depending on number of languagse, this operation can take some time in order to complete

-4.1 Upgrade from docebo ce 3.x and docebo ce 4.x  to FormaLMS 1.x
+4.1 Upgrade from docebo ce 3.x and docebo ce 4.x  to forma.lms 1.x

 You can directly upgrade your old docebo (either series 3.6.x and 4.x) installations to forma.lms 1.x The config.php file is completly changed from D36 and with more config options since D4.x